Updated: 8/7/2018 | August 7th, 2018

 - Astronomical Clock — Watch the most overhyped attraction in all of Prague!
 While the hourly chime that people line up for is anticlimactic, the detail and artistry of the clock make it one of the most beautiful in Europe.

-- Visit the churches — The beautiful Tyn and St. Nicholas churches ring the square.
+- Visit the churches — The beautiful Tyn and St. Nicholas churches line the square.
 St. Nicholas is open all day, but Tyn is only open in the mornings and late afternoons.

 - Explore the catacombs — Under the Old Town Hall, you’ll find a series of catacombs worth exploring.
 They were the first level of the medieval houses that used to be in the square.
-Now, they are an exhibit (enter through the tourism office) showcasing medieval life.
+Now, they are an exhibit showcasing medieval life (enter through the tourism office).

 Explore the Jewish Quarter

-The historic Jewish Quarter is one of the most popular attractions in Prague.
+The Jewish Quarter in Prague is located between the Old Town Square and the Vltava River and has six synagogues, a Jewish Ceremonial Hall, and the Old Jewish Cemetery.
+It is one of the most popular attractions in Prague.
 Hitler saved it from Nazi destruction because he wanted to make the area a museum to the lost Jewish race.
 Now, the museums, synagogues, and historic graveyard in the area honor the history of what was one of the largest Jewish communities in Europe.

 Explore Letenské sady (Letná Park)